 Seq.
 No.-The sequence number identifies the location of an entry in the printed edition of the Unified Agenda.
 Note that a specific regulatory action will have the same RIN throughout its development but will generally have different sequence numbers if it appears in different printed editions of the Unified Agenda.
-Sequence numbers are not used in the online Unified Agenda general and permanent laws of the United States.
+Sequence numbers are not used in the online Unified Agenda.
+U.S.C.-The United States Code is a consolidation and codification of all general and permanent laws of the United States.
 The U.S.C. is divided into 50 titles, each title covering a broad area of Federal law.